-A single main degree title may be modified by terms reflecting one of several Majors offered within an undergraduate degree program; for example, Honours Bachelor of Financial Services: Insurance and Honours Bachelor of Financial Services: Financial Planning.
-A Major is the subject that is the main focus of a student's degree.
-A Major area should encompass at least 30% of the degree program: typically 12 of 40 semester courses or the equivalent in courses or units/modules throughout the program.
-Majors can be shown on the testamur.
+A single main degree title may be modified by terms reflecting one of several majors offered within the degree program; for example, Honours Bachelor of Financial Services: Insurance and Honours Bachelor of Financial Services: Financial Planning.
+A major is the subject that is the main focus of a student's degree. (i.e. the concentration of a bachelor's degree) such as Bachelor of Science with a major in Biotechnology or a Bachelor of Commerce (BCom) with a in Human Resources Management.

+A Major area should encompass at least 30% of the-typically 12 of 40 semester courses or the equivalent in course unit/modules throughout the program.
+Majors can be shown on the testamur (e.g. Bachelor of Business Administration (Honours) International Business Management in Supply Chain Management).